Ride the Pink Horse: Plot

-Lucky Gagin (Robert Montgomery) arrives on a bus in San Pablo, a small rural town in New Mexico, during its annual fiesta.
-He plans to confront and blackmail a mobster named Frank Hugo (Fred Clark) as retribution for the death of his best friend Shorty.
-He unpacks a Colt .45 pistol from his luggage, sticks it in his waistband, places a check which incriminates Hugo in locker 250, and hides the locker key behind a framed map in the bus depot waiting room using a piece of chewing gum.

-Because of the fiesta, Gagin cannot find a room at the hotel by the bus station.
-He is directed to the non-tourist side of the town.
-At the merry-go-round there, he meets Pila (Wanda Hendrix), who takes him to the La Fonda Hotel and gives him a "charm of Ishtam" that she says will protect him.
+Lucky Gagin arrives in San Pablo, a rural town in New Mexico, during fiesta.
+He plans to blackmail a mobster named Frank Hugo as retribution for the death of his best friend Shorty.
+He places a check incriminating Hugo in a locker and hides the key behind a framed map in the bus depot waiting room.
+Because of the fiesta Gagin cannot find a room at the nearby hotel.
+Going to the non-tourist side of the town he meets Pila, who takes him to the La Fonda Hotel and gives him a charm that she says will protect him.

-At the hotel, Gagin uses a ruse to find out that Frank Hugo is in room 315.
-Gagin comes, uninvited, into the hotel room, and proceeds to knock out Jonathan (Richard Gaines), Hugo's private secretary.
-Marjorie Lundeen (Andrea King), a sophisticated female acquaintance of Hugo's, comes in and uses her wiles trying to learn more about him.
-When the telephone rings, Gagin answers and impersonates a bell boy.
-Speaking with Hugo, he learns that Hugo will not be there that day.
-Gagin leaves the room and in the hotel lobby, he is accosted by FBI agent Bill Retz (Art Smith).
-In his conversation with Gagin, Retz recounts the plot so far.
+Going to Hugo's hotel room, Gagin knocks out Jonathan, Hugo's private secretary.
+Marjorie Lundeen, Hugo's sophisticated female acquaintance, tries to find out more about Gagin, who learns Hugo will not be there that day.
+In the hotel lobby, Gagin is accosted by FBI agent Bill Retz.
 Retz takes Gagin to lunch and tells Gagin to lay off with his plot for revenge on Frank Hugo.

-Still looking for a room, Gagin ends up at the Cantina de las Tres Violetas, where Pila is inexplicably sitting outside.
-Going inside, Gagin finds himself to be the only non-Hispanic in the bar.
-He buys himself a large whiskey and pays for it with a twenty-dollar bill.
-The barkeep can only make change for ten dollars and the situation is resolved by Pancho (Thomas Gomez), who proposes that Gagin buy ten dollars' worth of drinks for everyone in the bar.
+Still looking for a room, Gagin visits the Cantina de las Tres Violetas, where Pila is sitting outside.
+Going into the bar, Gagin finds himself to be the only non-Hispanic.
+He buys a drink and pays for it with a twenty dollar bill.
+The barkeep can't make change but the situation is resolved by Pancho, who proposes that Gagin buy ten dollars' worth of drinks for everyone in the bar.

-Gagin, having spent twenty dollars at the bar, accompanies Pancho back to his tiovivo (carousel) where Pancho puts him up for the night.
+Gagin accompanies Pancho back to his tiovivo where Pancho puts him up for the night.
 Pila arrives at the merry-go-round and ends up sleeping in one of the seats on the carousel.
-Retz also shows up and warns Gagin of the toughs and tells him that if he could readily find Gagin, so will the toughs.
+Retz also and tells him if he could readily find Gagin, so will the toughs.

-The next morning, Gagin goes back to the hotel where he meets Frank Hugo, who wears a hearing aid.
-Gagin tells Hugo that he has check number 6431 and proceeds to lay out the blackmail.
-They agree to meet that evening at the Tip Top Cafe, where Hugo will pay Gagin the thirty thousand dollars for the incriminating check.
+The next morning, Gagin returns to the La Fonda where he meets Frank Hugo, who wears a hearing aid.
+Gagin tells Hugo of the incriminating check.
+They agree to meet that evening at the Tip Top Cafe, where Hugo will pay Gagin the thirty thousand dollars for the check.